 Just like life, the war is not over yet!
 If your business fails or you loose your job, you can find a new one.
 You can change your diet and lifestyle to get better or die trying.

-With that in mind, I lost my battle as I allowed two neighborhood dogs to attack my dog.
+I lost my battle as I allowed two neighborhood dogs to attack my dog with that in mind.
 It is irrelevant what the other pet parent or their dogs were doing.
-As a matter of fact, I only have control over my actions and energy.
+I only have control over my actions and energy.

 Stop Being a Sissy